ImagingDataCommons/idc-wsi-conversion/README.md

 Race and gender are extracted from the [supplied Participant metadata](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/CCDI_Submission_Template_v1.0.1_DM_v2_Participant.csv).

 Anatomy and laterality and anatomy modifiers are obtained from the [supplied Sample metadata](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/CCDI_Submission_Template_v1.0.1_DM_v2_Sample_embeddedNLfixed.csv).

+## GTEx
+The [GTEx](https://doi.org/10.5858/arpa.2023-0467-OA) images were supplied from the [Biospecimen Research Database (BRD)](https://brd.nci.nih.gov/brd/image-search/searchhome) by the submitter via Globus ftp in SVS form.
+The metadata was supplied via a [spreadsheet](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/GTEX_image_meta.final_plus_7_slides.csv) supplied directly by the submitter.

+For GTEx SVS images, the ["gtextodcm.sh"](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/gtextodcm.sh) script performs the conversion.

+The identifier of the specimen (slide) was obtained from the supplied file name and used an index into the metadata table to obtain the case ID, age, gender, tissue type (anatomic location), fixative (usually PAXgene but sometimes frozen) and pathology review comments.
+The comments were included in the Specimen Detailed Description.
+All the staining was HE as described in the paper.

+The suppleid images are 20x.
+Offset tables are included for this collection.

 # Reconversion